-We present a case of uncommon entity of fracture of trochlea in the coronal plane associated with a floating elbow of the ipsilateral extremity in a twenty years old male which is not reported in literature.
-Presence of bone fragment in front of the distal humerus but medial to medial epicondyle is suggestive of fracture of the trochlea in the coronal plane.
+We present a case of uncommon entity of fracture of trochlea in coronal plane associated with floating elbow of ipsilateral extremity in twenty years old male which is not reported in literature.
+Presence of bone fragment in front of distal humerus but medial to medial epicondyle is suggestive of fracture trochlea in coronal plane.